halcyonseeker/audible-dl/README.md

 audible-dl: An archiver for your Audible library
 ================================================

+**Audible-dl is functional per the documentation but there are still improvements to be made and kinks to be ironed out.**

 Audible-dl is an archiving tool that keeps an up-to-date, offline, archive of the audiobooks you've purchased with Audible as DRM-free, metadata rich, m4b files.